leanprover/logic_and_proof_lean3/first_order_logic.rst

 -  *symmetry*: if :math:`s = t`, then :math:`t = s`
 -  *transitivity*: if :math:`r = s` and :math:`s = t`, then :math:`r = t`.

 These properties are not enough to characterize equality, however.
-If two expressions denote the same thing, then we should be able to subtitute one for any other in any expression.
+If two expressions denote the same thing, then we should be able to substitute one for any other in any expression.
 It is convenient to adopt the following convention: if :math:`r` is any term, we may write :math:`r(x)` to indicate that the variable :math:`x` may occur in :math:`r`.
 Then, if :math:`s` is another term, we can thereafter write :math:`r(s)` to denote the result of replacing :math:`s` for :math:`x` in :math:`r`.
-The substition rule for terms thus reads as follows: if :math:`s = t`, then :math:`r(s) = r(t)`.
+The substitution rule for terms thus reads as follows: if :math:`s = t`, then :math:`r(s) = r(t)`.

-We already adopted a similiar convention for formulas: if we introduce a formula as :math:`A(x)`, then :math:`A(t)` denotes the result of substituting :math:`t` for :math:`x` in :math:`A`.
+We already adopted a similar convention for formulas: if we introduce a formula as :math:`A(x)`, then :math:`A(t)` denotes the result of substituting :math:`t` for :math:`x` in :math:`A`.
 With this in mind, we can write the rules for equality as follows:

 .. raw:: html